onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 Symbiotic intelligence = collective + artificial

 Intelligence is the capacity to gain capacities.
+It is doing more with less.

 <img src="/img/meme_wojak_brain.jpg"/>